-Four-digit FireCode numbers are generated by the FireCode system, used by USDA and DOI.
-These FireCodes are entered into the FBMS system and used as appropriate.
+Four-digit FireCode numbers are generated by the FireCode X system, used by USDA and DOI.
+These FireCodes entrees will be added into the FBMS system and used appropriately.
 Severity FireCodes must be approved by the BIA Fire Operations Director.
 Preparedness, Burned Area Rehabilitation, Fuels Management and Construction and Reimbursable cost codes require funding transactions documents (FBMS Entry Document) to be approved.